The Lost World: Jurassic Park (pinball)

 The Lost World: Jurassic Park is a 1997 pinball game designed by John Borg and released by Sega Pinball.
 It is based on the 1997 film of the same name.

 It includes custom speech by Jeff Goldblum.

 Description

 The playfield contains a T. rex egg as the dominant feature that breaks steadily, ultimately revealing the baby T. rex.
 The game has five modes, each referring to a scene from the movie, before reaching the wizard mode: where the T. rex rampages in San Diego.

 The pinball machine has an optional 3D lenticular backglass.

+The game includes a video mode where the player swings from vines to either swing over a dinosaur, or land in its mouth.